Jay Stewart: Later work and declining health

 In late 1981, Stewart's daughter Jamie died by suicide.
 During this time, he took a year-and-a-half respite from announcing and found religion, appearing on The 700 Club to proclaim his newfound faith, which led to him doing voiceover promos for host Pat Robertson's CBN Cable Network (formerly CBN Satellite Service and now Freeform).
 He returned to the game show arena in 1983 as the announcer of $ale of the Century, which he held for five years.
 Stewart participated in several Instant Bargains during the course of his tenure on Sale.

 Stewart could not overcome the pain of his daughter's death and turned to alcohol, which ultimately led to his departure from $ale of the Century in January 1988.
-During this time, he moved into the managerial field; one of his clients was Harry M. Stevens, who announced the syndicated version of Finders Keepers and the 1989 version of Pictionary.
+During this time, he moved into the managerial field; one of his clients was Harry Stevens, who announced the syndicated version of Finders Keepers and the 1989 version of Pictionary.